ZupIT/beagle-web-react/packages/beagle-react/README.md

 After finished this commands, access the local: `http://localhost:3000`

-You should see the screen with the text present in the text attribute in the json above
+You should see the screen represented by the JSON above

-`Well done, you created your first screen with Beagle!`

 ### Debugging beagle-react locally
 [If you want to find out how to debug beagle-react locally check this file](/docs/debug_local.md)